ianpetrarca/hicetnunc_api_guide/README.md

 #### What is Hic Et Nunc?

 [Hic et nunc](hicetnunc.xyz/) is a decentralized NFT marketplace built on the Tezos blockchain.
-It enables users to create, sell and interact with Tezos NFT's called OBJKTS that hold a single artwork containing a 3d model, image, video, etc. Hic et nunc enables creators all around the world to sell and limit how many digital versions of their work are verifiably in existence.
+It enables users to create, sell and interact with Tezos NFT's called OBJKTS that hold a single artwork containing a 3d model, image, video, etc. Hic et nunc lets creators limit how many digital versions of their work are verifiably in existence.

 When a user uploads their content to hic et nunc, the actual file asset is uploaded to [IPFS](https://ipfs.io/), a decentralized storage network.
 The other metadata inputed via the minting process is stored in the Tezos blockchain.